Readers click on your post title but leave the post immediately without reading it.

 If you are able to write a catchy post title, readers will click on the title and land on post introduction.

-After reading two-three sentences, readers tend to leave the post if you can’t grab their attention within these sentence.
+After reading two-three sentences, readers tend to leave the post if you can’t grab their attention within these sentences.

 So, first two-three sentences of a post introduction is an opportunity for you to grab readers attention.